<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 5. Always examine candy for defects in the manufacturers’ packaging.
 Encourage your kids not to eat homemade goodies.

-6. If your local community’s trick-or treat hours are after daylight, make sure your children have a flashlight, glow stick, or reflective material attached to their costumes.
+6. If your local community’s trick-or-treat hours are after daylight, ensure your children have a flashlight, glow stick, or reflective material attached to their costumes.

 7. If your dog or cat loves Halloween as much as you do, please refrain from giving them a chocolate treat.
 Chocolate can be deadly!